Madunw/zipeer-wallet-extension-demo/README.md

-# Zipper Wallet-extension-demo
+# Zipper Wallet-extension(Beta)

+Add extension to Chrome： <https://chrome.google.com/webstore/detail/zipper-wallet-beta/padckelccjfmhfkegnhkfeclplbfgdbo>
-Check the Web extension version: <https://github.com/Madunw/zipeer-wallet>
+Check the Web version: <https://github.com/Madunw/zipeer-wallet>

 This is a Chrome extension of a simple cryptocurrency wallet app that supports both the Ethereum mainnet and the Goerli testnet.
-Not published yet
 Currently in the testing phase.
 Please note that it is advised not to use your main wallet for testing purposes in order to ensure security!